Skip to Primary Menu Skip to Utility Menu Skip to Main Content Skip to Footer

 3. Segment the network

-With network segmentation, businesses can minimize their attack risk by introducing barriers such as firewalls and micro-segmenting networks into smaller segments.
-This practice makes it harder for potential attackers to access sensitive data or systems through lateral movement.
+By implementing network segmentation, companies can decrease their vulnerability to attacks by creating obstacles such as firewalls and dividing networks into smaller sections.
+This strategy makes it more difficult for potential intruders to gain access to valuable information or systems through lateral movement.

 4. Uncover security flaws